 Each instance has a category/label, which is provided with the meta-data.
-A category corresponds to an animal.
+A category corresponds to a bird species.

 Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.